robertfoss/memcpy.io/content/2017-04-09_audio_image_manipulation.md

 [![Alt text](images/2017-04-09_eiffel_tower_bass.jpg "Eiffel tower bass effect")](images/2017-04-09_eiffel_tower_bass.jpg)

 The way it works is by first converting an image to a raw format like rgb or yuv.
-This is done to prevent the audio editor from destroying the format of (relatively) complex formats like jpg, png or gif.
+This is done to prevent the audio editor from destroying the structure of (relatively) complex formats like jpg, png or gif.

 [![Alt text](images/2017-04-09_eiffel_tower_echo.jpg "Eiffel tower echo effect")](images/2017-04-09_eiffel_tower_echo.jpg)